George Raveling: Team USA coaching career

 While at WSU, Raveling was an assistant coach for the USA team at the Pan American Games in 1979 (under head coach Bob Knight) and the West Regional coach at the 1979 U.S. Olympic Sports Festival.

 At the Olympics in 1984 in Los Angeles, he served as the assistant coach for the USA team, composed of collegians.
 He again served as assistant coach at the 1988 Olympics.

 Post-coaching

 Raveling authored two books on rebounding drills, War on the Boards and A Rebounder's Workshop.
 He served as a color commentator for CBS Sports and FOX Sports.

 Raveling served as Nike's global basketball sports marketing director from 1994 until his death.
 According to The New York Times, Raveling was instrumental in convincing Michael Jordan to sign with Nike in 1984, and the Air Jordan brand was born as a result of that partnership.

 On September 8, 2018, he was selected by former University of Maryland head basketball coach Lefty Driesell as one of Driesell's presenters upon his induction into the Naismith Hall of Fame.

-Raveling died on September 1, 2025, at the age of 88 due to cancer.
+Raveling died on September 1, 2025, at the age of 88 from cancer.